Stasi Records Agency: History

 After the Central Committee of the Socialist Unity Party stepped down on 3 December 1989, the Stasi became the last bastion of the dictatorship.
 Citizens were alert to the fact that the Stasi might try to destroy files and records, in order to cover up its activities.
 On the morning of 4 December, dark smoke was seen coming from the chimneys of the Stasi district headquarters in Erfurt, and it was deduced that files were being burned.
 With the help of other citizens, a women's group, "Women for Change" (German: Frauen für Veränderung) occupied the building and the neighbouring Stasi remand prison, where they stored files for safekeeping.

 This instigated the take over of Stasi buildings all over East Germany.
 Citizens gained access to the Stasi headquarters in Berlin on 15 January 1990.

 After German Reunification in October 1990, Joachim Gauck was appointed Special Commissioner for the Stasi Records.
 When Stasi Records Act was passed in December 1991, he became first Federal Commissioner for the Stasi Records, heading the newly created Stasi Records Agency.
 The act sets out the rights of people to view Stasi Records, which they were first able to do on 2 January 1992.

-As at January 2015, over 7 million people had applied to view their own Stasi files.
+As of January 2015, over 7 million people had applied to view their own Stasi files.
 In January 2015 the Stasi Records Agency created a digital portal and made files available online, although for privacy reasons no files of living people are available digitally.
 The website includes information about the 1953 uprising in East Germany and the events leading to the fall of the Berlin Wall.